cds-snc/exploration-documentation/ExplorationSprintGuide.md

 #### Scoring

-After each stakeholder chat, the team members should individually [score](https://docs.google.com/spreadsheets/d/1HswndK3RXIvu3MAK6kI0kGYoPgsYSJvnBpLNPQRjHMc/edit#gid=1968493336) the stakeholder chat while it’s still fresh in their mind.
+After each stakeholder chat, the team members should individually [score (internal link only)](https://docs.google.com/spreadsheets/d/1HswndK3RXIvu3MAK6kI0kGYoPgsYSJvnBpLNPQRjHMc/edit#gid=1968493336) the stakeholder chat while it’s still fresh in their mind.
 This will be done during heads down time.

 Each team member will score for each criteria with supporting rationale/evidence as to why they chose that score.
 We use these scores to have a quantitative value to each group that takes part in an exploration.
 We also use the values to start discussions among the team during debriefs.